braidn/old-git-wiki-pages/JsEventHandling.markdown

   * and instead of taking 3 take 2 arguments (same order as above)
   * also it uses the onload syntax in the event instead of just load (like the W3C version)

+###Notes

+* Functions for forms will often times return false but not true with keypress and click events.

 [1]: http://iehatersclub.com/